In this post we're looking specifically at fire extinguisher servicing and how it's making the world a better place.

 The danger is in the word cheap.
 If it sounds to good to be true, it is!
 There will be corner-cutting somewhere - such as cheaper, less reliable products OR lack of accreditation, like NSI Gold, and subsequent gaps in knowledge about up to date regulations.

-For compliant school security, the Responsible Person can't afford to cut corners.
+For compliant school fire safety, the Responsible Person can't afford to cut corners.

 If the worst happens you face unlimited fines or even a prison sentence.